 What if Your Insurer Declines You for Bariatric Surgery?

 Even if your policy lists coverage for bariatric surgery, that is no guarantee your policy will pay out.
-You may have your approval delayed when the insurer calls to request more paperwork.
+Your approval may be delayed when the insurer requests more paperwork.

-If you are denied by your health insurer for any reason, reveal your company’s appeals process.
+If your health insurer denies you for any reason, reveal your company’s appeals process.
 Follow through with an appeal and hope for the best.

 We cannot state enough that you should keep meticulous records.
-You should also document everything as you attempt to lose weight up until the day of weight loss surgery.
+It would be best to document everything as you attempt to lose weight until the day of the surgery.
 If you still get denied after appealing, contact your state Department of Insurance and tell the staff at that agency about your situation.
 They may have the power to reverse your denial.

 Sample Letter of Necessity for Bariatric Surgery